Match Play Tournament Info and Rules - All Players must Read!

 9. Scoring the Match

 Each hole is worth 1 point to the winner.
 If tied no points are awarded.
-One person should keep the printed scorecard, and another person should keep Golf Genius Live Scoring.
+One person should keep the printed scorecard, and another person should keep Live Scoring.
 If you don't keep live scoring during the match, keep at least two paper scorecards to compare at the end.

-Score the match as +1, +2, -1, -2, etc., e.g. keep a running net total on a row below or between the hole scores.
+Score the match as +1, +2, AS, -1, -2, etc., e.g. keep a running net total on a row below or between the hole scores.

 10. Tiebreakers: If match is tied after 18 holes